All-Ireland Under-20 Hurling Championship: List of finals

+Roll of honour

 Performances by province

 A representative of each of the four provinces of Ireland have made an appearance in the final match of the All-Ireland.

-To date, Munster leads with 36 titles, followed by Leinster with 14 titles and Connacht with 10 titles.
+To date, Munster leads with 38 titles, followed by Leinster with 14 titles and Connacht with 10 titles.
 A team from Ulster has made the championship final just once, but was defeated by a Munster side.

 Records and statistics

 By decade

 The most successful team of each decade, judged by number of All-Ireland Under-21 and Under-20 Hurling Championship titles, is as follows: